allegro/turnilo/README.md

 **Recent improvements:**

 - Comparing multiple dimension values on a time series
-- Multiple selections from pinned dimensions
+- Multiple selections and search from pinned dimensions
-- More options for quick time selection
 - Introspection writes a config file
+- Fixed issue where adding too many filters made some of them inaccessible

 **We will be working on:**

 - Additional visualizations (bar chart and geo)
 - Exclusion filters
+- Better comparison behavior and legend interaction
 - Better time selection
 - Various additions, improvements and fixes to make the app more complete